 While heart failure presents a significant problem for people who struggle with anorexia, it’s not the only heart issue connected to the condition.
 Many people with AN also develop heart rhythm abnormalities.

 Your heart uses a complicated electrical system to trigger beats.
-Poor nutrition, including an imbalance of electrolytes, can throw off this delicate process.
+Poor nutrition, including electrolyte imbalances, can disrupt this delicate process.

 QT Syndrome

 Up to 40% of patients struggling with anorexia nervosa in one study were found to have long QT syndrome.
-A heart signaling disorder, the condition can cause fast and erratic heartbeats, leading to seizures, fainting, or sudden death.
-[3]
+A heart signaling disorder, the condition can cause fast and erratic heartbeats, leading to seizures, fainting, and sudden cardiac death.5

 Bradycardia

 Anorexia has also been tied to an abnormally slow heartbeat.
-Called bradycardia, the condition is caused by a deteriorating heart muscle, leaving the organ too weak to properly pump blood through the body.
+Called bradycardia, the condition is caused by a shrinking heart muscle, leaving the heart unable to pump blood properly.2

 How is Heart Failure Treated?

-Heart failure can be dangerous or even deadly, but happily, the condition is also treatable.
+Heart failure can be dangerous or even deadly, but fortunately, the condition is also treatable.

-Working with a doctor to safely regain weight has been shown to significantly improve heart failure symptoms.
-One study found that a majority of patients had shown vast improvements in heart structure and even the reversal of heart damage after a period of weight recovery.
-[3]
+Working with a doctor to safely regain weight has been shown to improve heart failure symptoms significantly.
+One study suggested that cardiac issues found in individuals of low weight could be reversed.6

 Devices

-In the most severe scenarios, circulation-assisting devices can be used to revive patients who suffer from heart attacks.
-These devices send an electrical shock to your heart, which can restart the muscle if it stops pumping.
-Follow-up treatments in these cases may include a pacemaker to keep your heart beating on time.
+In the most severe scenarios, devices called defibrillators can be used to revive patients who suffer from arrhythmias.
+These devices send an electrical shock to your heart, which can restore a normal heartbeat.7 Follow-up treatments in these cases may include a pacemaker to keep your heart beating on time.

-As you continue along your recovery journey, it’s important to continue consulting with your doctor or medical team, to continue tracking your progress toward healing.
+As you continue your recovery journey, it’s important to consult with your doctor or medical team and track your progress toward healing.

 Yes, although it’s not the most common cardiac problem tied to anorexia.

-The malnutrition that often accompanies anorexia can deprive your body of nutrients needed to repair damage to heart muscles.
-And products like laxatives, which are sometimes used by people who struggle with anorexia nervosa, can further harm your heart.
+Products like laxatives, which are sometimes used by people who struggle with anorexia nervosa, can further harm your heart by causing electrolyte imbalances.2

 Not necessarily.

-The type of damage caused by heart failure has been shown to improve in cases where patients regain—and then, maintain—a healthy weight.
-Still, this process can be delicate.
+The type of damage caused by heart failure may improve in cases where patients regain—and then maintain—a healthy weight.6 Still, this process can be delicate.
 It’s important to work with your doctor to regain and maintain weight in a safe and healthy way.

 Recovery from Anorexia-Related Heart Damage